SuperMario4848/Brackets-Extension-SASS-Autocompile/sass.js-master/docs/build.md

 ## Loading the source files in the browser

-After cloning this repository you can run `npm run libsass:prepare libsass:build` and then run Sass.js off its source files to gain access to all components (emscripten environment, Sass.js components) in the global scope (see [`sass.source.html`](../sass.source.html)):
+After cloning this repository you can run `grunt libsass:prepare libsass:build` and then run Sass.js off its source files to gain access to all components (emscripten environment, Sass.js components) in the global scope (see [`sass.source.html`](../sass.source.html)):

 ```html
 <!-- you need to compile libsass.js first using `grunt libsass:prepare libsass:build` -->